Customs Clearance

 • Partner agents in EU for wrap-around service

-• ATA carnet for exhibitions in Europe (with notice)
+• ATA carnet for exhibitions in Europe (notice required)

-• NCTS for Transit / T1 (with notice)
+• NCTS for Transit / T1 (notice required)

 • Customs Comprehensive Guarantee (CCG)